-The decision halted further disbursements beyond the Global Fund’s $103 million in medical aid to North Korea that UNICEF has overseen since 2010.
+The decision halted further disbursements beyond the Global Fund’s US$103 million in medical aid to North Korea that UNICEF has overseen since 2010.
 North Korea, with 130,000 tuberculosis infections in 2016, is on the World Health Organization’s list of nations with the greatest incidence of the deadly lung disease, which exploits malnutrition and other conditions that compromise immune systems.

 If North Korea were to start opening up, one of the first things they would need would be an improved statistical and financial system that is transparent and can be integrated with the IMF and WTO.